oceanicsdotio/oceanics.io/README.md

 ## Web application

 We use a `yarn` monorepo and workspaces to manage code.
 The environment configuration is in `.yarnrc.yml`.
+There are version controlled plugins in `.yarn`.

 The top-level directory `/` also contains this `README.md` along with configuration files and scripts for linting, compiling, bundling, and deploying the site.

 The top-level `package.json` describes the workspaces and shared dependencies required to get a development environment up and running.
 Scripts defined at this level control building and testing the API, which depends on sibling libraries.

-The `oceanics-io-www` workspace contains TypeScript and Rust application code.
+The `oceanics-io-www` workspace contains a TypeScript web application.
 Client side interaction is accomplished with React Hooks and browser APIs.
 Static data and documents live in `references/` and `public/`.
-The former is used by NextJS to generate single page applications that look like blog posts.
+The former is used by NextJS to generate single page applications.
 Resources in `public/` are addressable by at the route matching the file name.

+Rust to web assembly libraries are in `oceanics-io-wasm`.
+These methods are used both in cloud functions and the web application.

 Presentational aspects of the front-end are part of the `oceanics-io-ui` workspace, so these React components and hooks can be shared across applications.
 We use Storybook to develop and test at the component level.

-Source code for Netlify serverless functions is in `oceanics-io-fcns/`.
+Netlify serverless functions are `oceanics-io-fcns`.
 These are single purpose endpoints that support secure data access, pre-processing, and sub-setting.

 Static assets are hosted on Netlify.
 The deploy is setup in `netlify.toml `.
 When new commits are checked into the Github repository, the site is built and deployed to [https://www.oceanics.io](https://www.oceanics.io).